Joe Biden is the president. Here are some executive actions he is expected to take

 - Halting of the U.S. withdrawal from the World Health Organization, and appointment of Anthony Fauci as head of the U.S. delegation

-- Creation of a new, dedicated COVID-19 Response Coordinator reporting directly to the president
+- Creation of a new, dedicated COVID-19 Response Coordinator role reporting directly to the president

 - Extension of the nationwide moratorium on evictions and foreclosures until March 31

-- Extension of the suspension of federal student loan interest and payments until September 30
+- Extension of suspended federal student loan interest and payments until September 30

 - Rejoining of the Paris climate accord